 By Linda from Pelham, NY

 My Maltese had the same thing happen but it was all over his body.
-Meds didn't work so I changed his diet from expensive canned dog food from the vet to boiled chicken strips that we cut up into tiny peices and also crush dog vitamins from the health food store over his food.
+Meds didn't work so I changed his diet from expensive canned dog food from the vet to boiled chicken strips that we cut up into tiny pieces along with crushed dog vitamins from the health food store.
 He is fine now and never been bothered again.

 My Cairn terrier constantly chewed his skin until his hair was gone.
 He was miserable.
 We changed his diet and he would improve for 6 months or so and then go back to chewing himself.
 We kept changing foods until we ended up with a home made diet of brown rice and salmon.
 He ate this until he passed away at age 17 with a full coat of hair.